Fixed versus adjustable loans

-A fixed-rate loan features the same payment for the entire duration of your mortgage.
-The property tax and homeowners insurance will go up over time, but in general, payment amounts on fixed rate loans don't increase much.
+With a fixed-rate loan, your payment stays the same for the life of the loan.
+The longer you pay, the more of your payment goes toward principal.
+The property taxes and homeowners insurance will go up over time, but in general, payment amounts on these types of loans don't increase much.

-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a good rate.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans when interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
 Call Financial Edge Mortgage Corp. at 425-508-9988 to learn more.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-Generally, interest for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many kinds of Adjustable Rate Mortgages.
+Generally, interest rates for ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start out at a very low rate that may increase over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs are best for people who plan to sell their house or refinance before the initial lock expires.
+ARMs most often feature their lowest, most attractive rates toward the beginning.
+They guarantee that rate from a month to ten years.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 425-508-9988.
 It's our job to answer these questions and many others, so we're happy to help!